 - the budget includes all allowable costs, the proper cost of living escalations, fringe benefit and indirect cost rates, and correct arithmetic;

 - the proper compliance reviews have been performed (human and animal subjects, conflict of interest, export controls, biosafety and radiation safety);

 - representations and certifications are complete; and

 - ensures that the proposal is compliant with the sponsor's program announcement as well as University policy.

 When the final review is complete, OSP will sign or electronically submit on behalf of the University.

 Receipt of Award

-If the sponsor selects the proposal for an award, it sends the University a grant, contract, or cooperative agreement.
+If the sponsor selects the proposal for award, it sends the University a grant, contract, or cooperative agreement.
 OSP reviews the award agreement to ensure that the terms regarding report submission dates, publications, indemnification, intellectual property, termination, dispute resolution, and governing law are compliant with University policy.

 Conduct of Award